jump-dev/jump-dev.github.io/_posts/2025-01-27-oem_update.md

-made a number of changes to both GenX ([GenX#815](https://github.com/GenXProject/GenX.jl/pull/815)) and JuMP ([MutableArithmetics#302](https://github.com/jump-dev/MutableArithmetics.jl/issues/302)), with the result that GenX models are now XX% faster to build.
+made a number of changes to both GenX ([GenX#815](https://github.com/GenXProject/GenX.jl/pull/815)) and JuMP ([MutableArithmetics#302](https://github.com/jump-dev/MutableArithmetics.jl/issues/302)), with the result that GenX models are now faster to build.

 ## Sienna